 Activated charcoal for fatty liver and kidney health

-Activated charcoal can be beneficial for people with chronic kidney disease because it takes some pressure off of the kidneys.
-It attracts waste products and toxins which leaves less of a load for the kidneys to deal with.
+Activated charcoal may be beneficial for people with chronic kidney disease (CKD).
+It attracts waste products and toxins, and filters them out in feces rather than urine; the main responsibility of the kidneys are to filter toxins, which do not work as well in those with CKD. .
 A study on rats with renal-failure found that it removed toxins such as urea and indoxyl sulfate.
 Another study on rats with kidney disease found those that were given activated charcoal every day had less damage and inflammation in their intestines.
 Similar results have also been noted in humans given activated charcoal for these conditions.

 Another one of the activated charcoal benefits is that it can potentially protect against fatty liver disease.
 There is still a need to do more research on this as the most promising of the research done has been based on studies on young rats with fatty liver disease, and not on humans.

 Activated charcoal for skin

 Drinking activated charcoal for skin might not have much of a benefit.
 Breakouts are caused by a build-up of sebum, oil, dirt, and bacteria on the surface of the skin.
 However, staying hydrated is important for skin health and appearance.